 Various Locations

 Teachers of drama and theater can work in a variety of settings, including public and private elementary, middle, and high schools, as well as colleges and universities.
-The opportunities available are usually determined the job market’s current demand as well as the teacher’s education and experience.
+The opportunities available are usually determined by the job market’s current demand as well as the teacher’s education and experience.
 Almost every situation necessitates at least a bachelor’s degree, and some even necessitate a master’s degree.